mark1bean/live-effect-functions-for-illustrator/README.md

-# AI Live Effects Functions
+# Live Effects Functions for Illustrator

 A set of ExtendScript convenience functions for applying Live Effects in Adobe Illustrator.